You know how you can know something without ever really thinking that much about it or really making the connection?

-Focusing on one single nutrient that would ordinarily come from food, and synthesizing it into a single bottle of pills does not have the same effect as if you were to eat the food containing that nutrient.
+Focusing on one single nutrient that would ordinarily come from food and synthesizing it into a pill doesn’t have the same effect as if you were to eat the food containing that nutrient.

-Nutrition is extremely complex and all the nutrients that make up food haven’t even been discovered or identified yet.
-And it’s this complexity and variety of nutrients in food that makes vitamins fall completely short and ineffective.
+Nutrition is extremely complex and all of the nutrients that make up food haven’t even been discovered or identified yet.
+And it’s this complexity and variety of nutrients in food that makes vitamin supplements fall completely short and ineffective.

 You see, plant food has thousands upon thousands of nutrients and it’s the way in which they all work together that gives us long term protection from chronic illness and disease.

 You can’t expect that taking a few different vitamin pills each day will do the same job that thousands of nutrients do together.
 There might be some very short term benefits that come from taking certain supplements, but let’s not get it twisted, this is not a solution to achieve long term health.
 In fact, there might even be severe damage from taking certain supplements.

 Check this out while I rewind the soundtrack.